 Of course, the cost of a referral bonus is just a portion of what’s necessary to cover the program itself.
 You’ll still have to implement it within your company culture and launch it in a way that motivates employees to take advantage of it.
 Additionally, maintaining the program incurs costs as well.
-The hope is that the benefits — such as increased revenue and lower cost-per-hire — will outweigh the costs of the program.

 Related: How to Motivate Your Employees

 Here are a few ways to create quality employee referral programs that work: